nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. `Group Name` is the unique identifier for each group, so no two groups can have the same group name.
+2. Leading 0s in `Group Name` will be truncated, e.g. `CS2103-F00012-002` will be read as `CS2103-F12-2`.
+3.
-3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario